alamgirqazi/blog/books.md

 <br>

-I was in tears reading this book on two occasions.
+I was in tears reading this book.
 Paul talks about what makes our lives meaningful.
 Paul Kalanithi graduated in 2000 with a B.A. and M.A. in English Literature from Stanford University and a B.A. in Human Biology.
 He earned an M.Phil in History and Philosophy of Science and Medicine from the University of Cambridge before attending Medical school.
 In 2007, Paul graduated cum laude from the Yale School of Medicine.
 He returned to Stanford for residency training in Neurological Surgery and a postdoctoral fellowship in neuroscience.
 In May 2013, Paul Kalanithi was diagnosed with metastatic stage IV lung cancer.
+Paul was into his 6th year of Residency when he was diagnosed.
 He wrote this book on his deathbed.

 <hr>